centre punch

 To truly embed the BSL sign for “workbench” into your fluency, start by using a mirror to observe your handshape and movement, paying close attention to that firm “S” hand and the flat, consistent sweep.
 Integrate this sign into your daily BSL conversation by consciously thinking of scenarios where you might mention a workbench, perhaps describing a dream workshop or a recent DIY task.
 Consider filming yourself signing the word, then watching it back to critically assess your precision and flow, comparing it against the step-by-step guide.
 The most impactful practice involves finding a Deaf conversation partner, as their feedback and natural usage will refine your technique and build confidence in real-time communication.
 Consistent, spaced repetition over several days, rather than intense cramming, will help solidify this sign in your long-term memory, ensuring it becomes a natural part of your BSL vocabulary.

-What Is the BSL Sign for “bits holder”?
+What Is the BSL Sign for “drill guide”?

-How to Sign “bits holder” in British Sign Language — Step-by-Step
+How to Sign “drill guide” in British Sign Language - Step-by-Step

 Step 1: Handshape